samsiljee/MS_sonification/NEB_competition_description.md

 ### How is this project different from other similar efforts, if any?
 (900 characters)

 ### Optional: Please add any relevant images that would help us understand your project better.
-These should be combined into one file.
+These should be combined into one file. pdf,jpg,jpeg
-pdf,jpg,jpeg

 ### Optional: Upload a video of your project below.
 You can choose to upload your video file or to place your file on YouTube and provide a link.
-If uploading a file, please follow the below instructions.
 Videos must be two minutes or less.

-### Optional: Link to your YouTube video
-​
 ## Reference
 This section will not be visible to judges or voters.

 ### Please provide a reference name to verify your work.
-​